mohamedsaber00/taco/README.md

 - Web request [CategoryListFragment] :
    - Created RecyclerView and Adapter
    - Created CategoriesInteractor which act as repository to handle data operation (Getting data from the API in this Case)
+   - Updated Category column in the database and provided migration using dagger Hilt to migrate the database
-   - Used Coroutines to get amount per each category asynchronously tehn update the RecyclerView
+   - Used Coroutines to get amount per each category asynchronously then update the RecyclerView adapter

 - Database [SearchFoodFragment] :